pratik98/pratik98.github.com/portfolio.md

 # Bar-chart Racing Animation  #
 This is an ongoing visualization side project of mine where i collect, clean and visualize different datasets using barchar racing animation.
-Currently, exploring datasets from India and Germany.
+Currently, exploring various datasets from India and Germany.
-All Visualizations are available on my [YouTube Channel.](https://www.youtube.com/playlist?list=PLkGTRv6_dWh5tcKiznSyv1Hcaf69RFCgA)
+All Visualizations are available on [YouTube.](https://www.youtube.com/playlist?list=PLkGTRv6_dWh5tcKiznSyv1Hcaf69RFCgA)

 ## Few Visualizations:

-* Loksabha Election Results from 1951 to 2014
+* Indian Loksabha Election Results from 1951 to 2014
 * Net Positive Migration to Germany from European Countries (1991-2020)
 * Refugee Migration to Germany (2010-2020)
 * Per Capita Net State Domestic Product in India (2004-2019)